 If a spark plug is clogged with black oily deposits, this gives the sign that there is oil present in the combustion chamber.

-This happens if the car uses oil in short trips but the engine does not get enough time to heat up or in between oil change.
+This happens if the car uses oil in short trips but the engine does not get enough time to heat up in between oil changes.
+Oil leaks need to be addressed quickly by a mechanic before any damage occurs to the vehicle.
+Scheduling your appointment should happen as soon as you notice the leak.

 This indicates that only the cylinder with that spark plug has problems while the other cylinders do not have any issues as their spark plugs are fine.